x8rr/Classplay-Deployment/README.md

 > [!CAUTION]
-> This website will not be updated anymore except for minor bug fixes, as its successor Adurite has overrun it.
+> This website will not be updated anymore except for minor bug fixes, as its successor Adurite has dethroned it.
 You are able to access the new site <a href="https://useadurite.netlify.app/">here.</a>

 <center>
     <h1>Classplay</h1>